-For instance, writing materials, coloring materials/highlighters, notebooks, and loose-leaf paper are all essentials.
-Additional items like folders are a great addition to help maintain their work.
+For instance, school supplies such as writing materials, coloring materials/highlighters, notebooks, and loose-leaf paper are all essentials.
+Additional items like folders are a great addition to help keep small spaces organized.

-Your seating area at the dining room might become a bit too much for your child or yourself.
-It’s important at you think of other areas in your home that could function as a workspace for your child.
+Your seating area at the living room might become a bit too much for your child or yourself.
+It’s important that you think of other areas in your home that could function as a homeschool space for your child.

-We’ve had to switch our oldest’s homeschool room setup because it wasn’t working the first week.
-We set up an area in his room by the window using a small table and chair.
+I’ve had to rethink the homeschool room setup ideas for my oldest’s learning space because it wasn’t working the first week.
+I had set up a small space in his room by the window using a small table and chair.

 5. Create a learning environment for your child.

-Now that you’ve setup an area for your child to work on their schooling, it’s important to think about ways you can stay involved as well.
+Now that you’ve setup a space for your child to work on their homeschooling, it’s important to think about ways you can stay involved as well.

 1. Keep an eye on your kids while they’re learning.